-All students attending campus must be at least twenty-one (21) years of age.
+All students attending Chicago campus must be at least twenty-one (21)years of age, and nineteen (19) years of age if attending spring session in Munich.
 If a student is applying to the online option, the student must be of legal drinking age in their country of residence.